seoklab/ldld/README.md

      [Visual Studio IntelliCode](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.vscodeintellicode)
    - For beautiful (IMO<sup id="a4">[4](#f4)</sup>) color scheme:
      [Noctis](https://marketplace.visualstudio.com/items?itemName=liviuschera.noctis)

-   **One extra setting left for lab members**: search vscode settings named `Remote.SSH: Lockfiles in Tmp`, then check it.
-It is required to use vscode on the compute nodes.

 2. Start a jupyter kernel with `$ jupyter notebook` at the project root, open the web browser, then connect to